temp-remember-to-delete/docker-hy.github.io/data/part-1/section-6.md

 Pushing to Heroku happens in a similar way.

 You can deploy an existing project this time.
-The course material should work, so let's pull that first from `devopsdockeruh/coursepage`
+The course material should work, so let's pull that first from `devopspodmanuh/coursepage`

 Go to [https://www.heroku.com/](https://www.heroku.com/) and create a new app there and install Heroku CLI.
 You can find additional instructions from `Deploy` tab under `Container Registry`.
 Tag the pulled image as `registry.heroku.com/_app_/_process-type_`, process-type can be `web` for this exercise.
 The app should be your project name in Heroku.

-Then push the image to Heroku with `docker push registry.heroku.com/_app_/web` and release it using the Heroku CLI: `heroku container:release web --app _app_` (you might need to login first: `heroku container:login`)
+Then push the image to Heroku with `podman push registry.heroku.com/_app_/web` and release it using the Heroku CLI: `heroku container:release web --app _app_` (you might need to login first: `heroku container:login`)

 Heroku might take some time to get the application up and running.